 crops are especially productive due to "artificial" subsidies of water

 and fertilizers, as well as the control of pests.

 Graphs showing the relationship

 Even though temperature and especially precipitation are related to production, you will notice a large degree of "scatter" around the line of best fit drawn in the graphs above.
-This scatter or variation is due in part to other aspects of particular (local) systems, such as their nutrient availability or their turnover rates.
-For example, grasslands can have a relatively high rate of primary production occurring during a brief growing season, yet the standing crop biomass never is very great.
+For example, look at the range of production values (Y axis) at a temperature value of 10 deg C or at a precipitation value of 1000 mm.
+The scatter or variation in the production due in part to other aspects of particular (local) systems, such as their nutrient availability or their turnover rates.
+For example, grasslands can have a relatively high rate of primary production occurring during a brief growing season, yet the standing crop biomass is never very great.
 This is indicative of a high turnover rate.
 In a forest, on the other hand, the standing crop biomass of above-ground wood and below-ground roots is large.
 Each year's production of new plant matter is a small fraction of total standing crop, and so the turnover of forest biomass is much lower.

 Summary of Part 1, Primary Production

 Most of you are now familiar with the concept of the trophic level (see Figure 1).
 It is simply a feeding level, as often represented in a food chain or food web.
 Primary producers comprise the bottom trophic level, followed by primary consumers (herbivores), then secondary consumers (carnivores feeding on herbivores), and so on.
 When we talk of moving "up" the food chain, we are speaking figuratively and mean that we move from plants to herbivores to carnivores.
 This does not take into account decomposers and detritivores (organisms that feed on dead organic matter), which make up their own, highly important trophic pathways.